mathiasvkaiz/micromouse/capstone_report.md

 ----

-Since the robot mouse is expected to find the destination spot as fast as possible having only two runs the evaulation of the score will be on one important metric -> needed time steps.
-The rules only allow two runs and that the robot can explore the maze in the first run as long as it wants (maximum of 1000 steps for first and second run together).
-Therefore the second run in the main scoring run meaning that each time step in the second run counts as one.
+Since the robot mouse is expected to find the destination spot as fast as possible (having only two runs) the evaluation of the score will be on one important metric -> needed time steps.
+The rules allow two runs only and that the robot can explore the maze in the first run as long as it wants (maximum of 1000 steps for first and second run together).
+Therefore the second run is the main scoring run meaning that each time step in the second run counts as one.
 The first run is considered one thirtieth the number of time steps needed additionaly.

 In my opinion for this scenario there is no need regard other metrics.
 We have a clear defined rule set and a clear defined goal.
 We don't need to evaluate other metrics like safety or realibility (as for the smartcab scenario).
 If the robot is driving into a wall it increases the needed points and has therefor already a penalty on scoring.
 It also has to reach the goal in the given time frame (1000 steps) otherwise it was not successful.